electronic-structure/SIRIUS/README.md

 - `MKLROOT` (optional)
 - `ELPAROOT` (optional)

-### Installation with SPack software stack
+### Installation with Spack software stack
 Spack is a great tool to manage complex software installations.
-In the Dockerfile example below most of the software is installed using Spack:
+In the following Dockerfile example most of the software is installed using Spack:
 ```dockerfile
 FROM ubuntu:bionic